Death notification: United States Armed Forces

 The United States Armed Forces set up casualty-notification teams shortly after the Battle of Ia Drang (1965) at the beginning of the American full-scale military involvement in the Vietnam War.
 Before, the notification telegrams were handed over to taxi cab drivers for delivery to the next of kin.
 Julia Compton Moore, the wife of a commanding US officer during the battle of Ia Drang, followed in the wake of the deliveries to widows in the Fort Benning housing complex.
 She grieved with the wives, comforted the children and attended the funerals of all the men killed under her husband's command who were buried at Fort Benning.
-Her complaints about the notifications prompted the U.S. Army to quickly set up two-man teams to deliver them, consisting of an officer and a chaplain.
+Her complaints about the notifications prompted the United States Armed Forces to quickly create in-person notification teams to deliver them, consisting of one or two uniformed officer and a chaplain.
 Mrs. Frank Henry, the wife of the battalion executive officer and Mrs. James Scott, wife of the battalion command sergeant major, performed the same duty for the dead of the 2nd Battalion, 7th Cavalry.

 Death notification is done by specialists: casualty notification officers (CNO) or, in the Navy and Coast Guard, casualty assistance calls officer (CACO).
 Notification occurs within four hours of learning of the casualty, but only from 6:00 a.m. to 10:00 p.m. local time.
 The military withholds the name of the deceased until 24 hours after the family has been notified.